microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

     cd notebooks
     ```

-1. Now use the following command to clone the model from GitHub:
+1. Now use the following command to clone the "TensorFlow for Poets" repository from GitHub:

     ```bash
     git clone https://github.com/googlecodelabs/tensorflow-for-poets-2
     ```

+	This repo contains scripts for creating transfer-learning models, invoking a trained model in order to classify an image, and more.
+It is part of [Google Codelabs](https://codelabs.developers.google.com/), which contains a variety of resources and hands-on labs for software developers interested in learning about TensorFlow and other Google tools and APIs.

 1. Once cloning is complete, navigate to the folder containing the cloned model: